-S-curves motion profiles add 'smoothing' segments to the traditional 3-phase trapezoidal profile (accelerate, coast, decelerate).
-Why is this better?
-The answer is beyond the motor, at the load itself.
+S-curves motion profiles add 'transition' segments to the traditional 3-phase trapezoidal profile (accelerate, coast, decelerate) resulting in a 7-phase profile.
+This is shown in Figure 1.

 Figure 2: Vibrations from S-curve and Trapezoidal Profiles

-Using this information to compare the amount, and type, of vibration energy produced by a trapezoidal profile with an S-curve profile, we see that a trapezoidal profile - because of its instantaneous change in acceleration - injects a relatively large amount of vibration energy into the system, and this vibration energy is spread over a wide range of frequencies.
-The S-curve profile injects lesser vibrational energy into the load and, just as importantly, the range of these vibrations cuts off rapidly at higher frequencies.
+Comparing the amount and type of vibration energy produced by a trapezoidal profile with an S-curve profile, we see that a trapezoidal profile - because of its instantaneous change in acceleration - injects a relatively large amount of vibration energy into the system, and this vibration energy is spread over a wide range of frequencies.
+The S-curve motion profile injects less vibrational energy into the load and, just as importantly, the range of these vibrations cuts off rapidly at higher frequencies.

 Putting S-curves to work